GOG.com: Marketing stunt and relaunch

-During a period of days from 19 to 22 September 2010, the GOG.com website was disabled, leaving behind messages on the web site and their Twitter accounts that the site had been closed.
+From 19 to 22 September 2010, the GOG.com website was disabled, leaving behind messages on the web site and their Twitter accounts that the site had been closed.
 A spokesman for Good Old Games reiterated that the site was not being shut down, and confirmed news would be forthcoming about changes to the service.
 A clarification posted on the site on 20 September 2010 said they had to shut down the site temporarily "due to business and technical reasons", with industry journalists believing the shutdown may be related to the nature of DRM-free strategy, based on Twitter messages from the company.
 On 22 September 2010, GOG.com revealed that this shutdown was a marketing hoax as part of the site coming out of beta.
 The site's management, aware of the reactions to the fake closure, stated: "First of all we'd like to apologize to everyone who felt deceived or harmed in any way by the closedown of GOG.com.
 As a small company we don't have a huge marketing budget and this is why we could not miss a chance to generate some buzz around an event as big as launching a brand new version of our website and even more important, bringing back Baldur's Gate to life!"

 The site returned on 23 September 2010, with an improved storefront and additional benefits, as outlined during a webcast presentation.
 During the presentation, GOG.com's co-founder Marcin Iwiński and managing director Guillaume Rambourg had dressed as monks to atone for their sins.
 The relaunch of the site was considered by Rambourg to have been successful, having brought new customers that were previously unaware of GOG.com.
 As promised after its relaunch, GOG.com was able to offer several Black Isle Studios games such as Baldur's Gate, Planescape: Torment and Icewind Dale which have previously been unreleased through any download service due to legal issues about the ownership of Dungeons & Dragons-related games between Atari, Hasbro, and other companies.

 On 27 March 2012, Good Old Games announced that it was branching out to feature "AAA" and independent titles in addition to older games.
 The site was rebranded to GOG.com.